Change Browser Window Size

 $driver->set_window_size(1920, 1080);

-.
-But that might not be the screen resolution of the OS where your test in running.
-While you have the option of selecting the desktop screen resolution of your choice, you can also use the option shown below to maximize the browser window during your Playwright test.
+By default, the Playwright tests run on a default viewport size of 1280x720.
+But that might not be the screen resolution of the OS where your test is running.
+While you can select the desktop screen resolution of your choice, you can also use the following option to maximize the browser window during your Playwright test.

 const { chromium } = require('playwright');